peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * System.OverflowException:
 This object's value, if converted to an integer by discarding its fractional part, is outside the range of a 64-bit unsigned integer.

+<a id="AtJSONPointer_string"></a>
+### AtJSONPointer

+    public PeterO.Cbor.CBORObject AtJSONPointer(
+        string pointer);

+Gets the CBOR object referred to by a JSON Pointer according to RFC6901.
+For more information, see the overload taking a default value parameter.

+<b>Parameters:</b>

+ * <i>pointer</i>: A JSON pointer according to RFC 6901.

+<b>Return Value:</b>

+An object within this CBOR object.
+Returns this object if pointer is the empty string (even if this object has a CBOR type other than array or map).

+<b>Exceptions:</b>

+ * PeterO.Cbor.CBORException:
+Thrown if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer, or if the pointer is non-empty and this object has a CBOR type other than array or map.

+<a id="AtJSONPointer_string_PeterO_Cbor_CBORObject"></a>
+### AtJSONPointer

+    public PeterO.Cbor.CBORObject AtJSONPointer(
+        string pointer,
+        PeterO.Cbor.CBORObject defaultValue);

+Gets the CBOR object referred to by a JSON Pointer according to RFC6901, or a default value if the operation fails.
+The syntax for a JSON Pointer is: '/' KEY '/' KEY [...] where KEY represents a key into the JSON object or its sub-objects in the hierarchy.
+For example, /foo/2/bar means the same as obj['foo'][2]['bar'] in JavaScript.
+If "~" and/or "/" occurs in a key, it must be escaped with "~0" or "~1", respectively, in a JSON pointer.
+JSON pointers also support the special key "-" (as in "/foo/-") to indicate the end of an array, but this method treats this key as an error since it refers to a nonexistent item.
+Indices to arrays (such as 2 in the example) must contain only basic digits 0 to 9 and no leading zeros.
+(Note that RFC 6901 was published before JSON was extended to support top-level values other than arrays and key-value dictionaries.).

+<b>Parameters:</b>

+ * <i>pointer</i>: A JSON pointer according to RFC 6901.

+ * <i>defaultValue</i>:

+<b>Return Value:</b>

+An object within the specified JSON object.
+Returns this object if pointer is the empty string (even if this object has a CBOR type other than array or map).
+Returns  <i>defaultValue</i>
+ if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer, or if the pointer is non-empty and this object has a CBOR type other than array or map.

 <a id="CalcEncodedSize"></a>
 ### CalcEncodedSize